 JB: Stuntwork, painting – everybody seems to have made it either in Paris, England or New York, you know?
 Or Tangiers.
 And, y’know, Bugs Bunny had a Brooklyn accent and everything took place in New York, so it started for me very young.
 Saturday Night Live, The Steve Allen Show and blah, blah, blah.
 I just, for some reason, had a completely, full blown, romantic/ anti-romantic vision of what New York was, and I just decided to sell everything I had and move.
 So I did, and now I live there.

 So, having carried that vision around with you, was the city everything you had hoped?

 JB: It was everything I expected.
 Because I expected Bugs Bunny’s New York, and I expected Jack Kerouac’s New York, and I expected William Burroughs’s New York and Martin Scorsese’s New York and Gene Kelly’s.
 And it’s all there.
 Boom.
 Unfortunately.
 It’s a majestic cesspool.
 I love that place.
 I mean, I really love that place.
 I’ve never loved a city as much.
 Ever.
 But through that city, I’m able to love other cities.
 My advice to anyone is: stay lower and stay east.
 Stay in my neighbourhood.

 I guess I should ask you about music.
-In terms of your influences, you seem attracted to almost elemental types, people like Dylan, Patti Smith, Van Morrison, who can seem dramatic, almost magical, and yet can still feel reel, rooted in the street.
+In terms of your influences, you seem attracted to almost elemental types, people like Dylan, Patti Smith, Van Morrison, who can seem dramatic, almost magical, and yet can still feel real, rooted in the street.

 JB: Yeah, the river beneath the river.
 Because that’s my sense of the world.
 It’s just the way I see the world, I mean, you’ve got it.
 It’s sort of self-evident.
 I dunno how to describe it.
 Even with all the banal stuff that I write, the dumb little rhymes, I see that as true.